Fearnlay History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Fearnlay research.
-Another 71 words (5 lines of text) are included under the topic Early Fearnlay History in all our PDF Extended History products and printed products wherever possible.
+Another 36 words (3 lines of text) are included under the topic Early Fearnlay History in all our PDF Extended History products and printed products wherever possible.

 Fearnlay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, early Anglo-Saxon surnames like Fearnlay are characterized by many spelling variations.
 As the English language changed and incorporated elements of other European languages, even literate people changed the spelling of their names.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 The variations of the name Fearnlay include: Fearnley, Fernlie, Fernley and others.

 Early Notables of the Fearnlay family (pre 1700)

 More information is included under the topic Early Fearnlay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fearnlay family